White House lays out DACA deal asks

 "Depends on whether they're serious or just positioning," the staffer said.
 "If it's the latter, and they leave themselves a lot of room to move, then maybe we can still negotiate something.
 The problem is that they could lock themselves in politically and then not be able to bend."

-House Minority Leader Nancy Pelosi and Senate Minority Leader Chuck Schumer were quick to pan the list, saying it shows Trump "can't be serious" about reaching a deal if they start with a list that is "anathema" to immigrants and Democrats.
+House Minority Leader Nancy Pelosi and Senate Minority Leader Chuck Schumer were quick to pan the list, saying it shows Trump "can't be serious" about reaching a deal if they start with proposals that are "anathema" to immigrants and Democrats.

 "We told the President at our meeting that we were open to reasonable border security measures alongside the DREAM Act, but this list goes so far beyond what is reasonable," the Democratic leaders said in a statement, referring to discussions over dinner at the White House last month.
 "This proposal fails to represent any attempt at compromise.
 The list includes the wall, which was explicitly ruled out of the negotiations.
 If the President was serious about protecting the Dreamers, his staff has not made a good faith effort to do so."